EPD: Family nearly ran over during Christmas argument - NewsBreak

 EVANSVILLE, Ind.
 (WEHT) — An Evansville man is behind bars after police accuse him of almost hitting a family with a car on Christmas day.

-Shortly after 4 p.m., Evansville Police officers were dispatched to the home near Bayard Park for a family dispute.Inmate dies in Vigo County Jail, investigation underway
+Shortly after 4 p.m., Evansville Police officers were dispatched to the home near Bayard Park for a family dispute.Arrest made in connection to Hancock County man found dead in Indiana

 According to a police report, the incident happened after a victim and two children tried to stop Joshua P. Winnett from allegedly drunk driving.